 Virtual events aren’t exactly a new phenomenon of 2020.
 In previous years, it wasn’t too uncommon to see a social media post or a company message about a virtual event that users could participate in.
 Generally, many companies also “allocate between 10-20% of their marketing budget to virtual events,” according to Markletic.
 And as the demand for online events has increased, many brands have noticed the benefits that come with them, including the ability to reach out to a global audience.

-These perks, along with the ongoing necessity of virtual events at this point in time, has created a more competitive landscape for businesses.
-Nowadays, many brands are competing with their own engaging webinars, Q&As and other online programming that span related topics.
+These perks, along with the ongoing necessity of virtual events at this point in time, have created a more competitive landscape for businesses.
+Nowadays, many brands are competing with their own engaging webinars, Q&As, and other online programming that spans related topics.
 As such, it’s become increasingly difficult for brands to stand out and promote a virtual event.

 If you’re looking to shift your brand’s in-person event to online, here are a few ways you can attract an audience that tunes in!